 Designed to have a more modest time commitment than other ensembles, Sinfonia pursues a high level of musicianship while also emphasizing the enjoyable and memorable aspects of performing wonderful music with others.

 In September, auditions for Sinfonia run concurrently with auditions for the Princeton University Orchestra (“PUO”).
 Sign up sheets, audition excerpts, and more information are available at orchestra.princeton.edu.
 Students may opt to audition for Sinfonia only, in which case they need only come to the audition with a prepared solo piece.
 (If auditioning for PUO as well, students must prepare all required material, including a solo piece and the required orchestral excerpts).
 Often, musicians not accepted into PUO are offered spots in Sinfonia.
 Musicians interested in joining during the year should contact the conductor.

-Sinfonia meets every Monday/Thursday 8-10pm in the Lee Rehearsal Hall (forum level of the New Music Building).
-Extra rehearsals and sectionals are scheduled as needed throughout the semester.
-Students are asked to be flexible when extra rehearsal is necessary and be serious about their commitment to the regular rehearsal schedule.
+Sinfonia meets every Monday and Thursday from 8 to 10pm in the Lee Rehearsal Hall (forum level of the Effron Music Building).
+Occasionally, extra rehearsals or sectionals are scheduled when needed.
+Sinfonia works to be flexible with student’s academic conflicts, and Sinfonia members are asked to be serious about their commitment to the ensemble.

 Learn more about other competition opportunities.